 Drink lots of fluids.
 Sip caffeine-free flat soda to help relieve nausea.

 See your doctor if you get migraines or cluster headaches often.
-There are effective medications to help treat them.
+There are effective medications to help treat or prevent them.

 Hormone therapy.
 This may help women whose migraines are related to hormonal changes during menstruation.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |